Show All Answers

 The city has explored this option.
-The estimated startup costs for a new fire department is nearly $7 million, which the city cannot afford.
-We also cannot rely on a volunteer fire department considering the size of the city, which is 21,000 people making more than 2,500 emergency calls per year.
+The estimated startup costs alone are nearly $7 million and annual operating costs would exceed $3 million, which the city cannot afford.
+We also cannot rely on a volunteer fire department considering the size of the city, which is 21,500 people making more than 2,500 emergency calls per year.

 Yes, the city went through a competitive bidding process.
 Fire District 3 was the most cost-effective and provided the highest level of service for our community.

 The amount an individual property owner pays varies because it is based on the assessed value of their property.
 Currently, property owners pay the equivalent of $1.35 per $1,000 of assessed property value to the city for Fire/EMS services.
 This is paid out of the city’s general property tax levy of $1.37/$1,000.

 Under annexation, the fire levy is projected to be $1.30/$1,000.
 To determine the projected annual cost of a Fire/EMS levy, simply multiply $.0013 by the assessed value of your home.
 For homes assessed between $300,000 and $400,000, the projected annual cost would range between $390 and $520.
 (The median assessed value of a residential property in the city is $298,000.)

 To help offset the cost, the city will reduce its utility (water, sewer, stormwater drainage) tax from the current rate of 22% to 12% - a 46% decrease in the utility tax you pay.
 For the average customer using 8 units of water and 6 units of sewer, the savings equates to $103 per year.
 The reduction in utility tax is beneficial to both homeowners and renters.